MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 [**Other emails intermittently fail**](https://community.dynamics.com/gp/b/dynamicsgp/posts/emails-intermittent-failing-when-sending-out-of-dynamics-gp-not-workflow-emails)

-All email issues can be safely split up into three sets of issues:
+All email issues can be safely split up into the following set of categories:

 * [Issues unique to MAPI](#mapispecificerrors)
 * [Issues unique to Exchange](#exchangespecificerrors)